JohnChangUK/AJAB-Chrome-Extension/README.md

 ```
 ```
 As a User,
-So that I can open a chat
+So that I can open a chat,
 I want to the extension to have a togglebar.
 ```